 - Botulinum Toxin (Botox) for Facial Wrinkles (American Academy of Ophthalmology)

 - Botulinum Toxin Injections: A Treatment for Muscle Spasms (American Academy of Family Physicians) Also in Spanish

 - Botulinum Toxin Therapy (American Academy of Dermatology)

-- Fraudulent Versions of Botox Found in the United States (Food and Drug Administration)
+- Counterfeit Version of Botox Found in the United States (Food and Drug Administration)